impressivewebs/frontend-feeds/README.md

 ## The List of Feeds
-Here is the full list of feeds, categorized the same way as in the OPML file.
-This list is alphabetical within each category, whereas the OPML file is not.
-But that shouldn't be a problem because your feed reader should organize the feeds alphabetically (in each top-level category) on import.
+Here is the full list of feeds, categorized the same way as in the OPML file, and each category is in alphabetical order (same as in the OPML file).

 ### The Giants